Moderately Mighty: To What Extent Can Internal Software Metrics Predict App Popularity at Launch?: APPROACH, ANALYSIS, AND RESULTS

 The Cumulative Distribution Function (CDF) of Absolute Errors in Figure \ref{fig:regression_dpy_abserror_ridge} reveals that for 60\% of the samples, the absolute error exceeds 5000, which is significantly large in the context of \texttt{DownloadsPerYear}.
 The model achieves an absolute prediction error below 1,000 for only about 5\% of the samples, indicating that accurate predictions are rare and overall predictive accuracy is poor.

 To further examine model performance, we analyze the scatter plot of true versus predicted values in Figure~\ref{fig:regression_dpy_scatter}.
 In a well-performing regression model, the data points should align closely along the diagonal, indicating accurate predictions.
 However, as shown in the figure, the predicted values are heavily concentrated below 20,000, despite the true values spanning a much wider range.
 This compression of output highlights the model's inability to capture the full variability in \texttt{DownloadsPerYear}.
-These findings reinforce the conclusion that regression models, when relying solely on internal software metrics, lack sufficient predictive capability for this task.
+These findings reinforce the conclusion that regression models, when relying solely on internal software metrics, perform poorly.

 In the previous research question, internal software metrics proved ineffective for regression due to the skewed distribution of app ratings.
-However, for \texttt{DownloadsPerYear}, the limitation stems from a different issue: the target variable spans a wide range—from 0 to over 65,000—across only 381 apps, making accurate value prediction challenging.
+However, in this research question for \texttt{DownloadsPerYear}, the limitation stems from a different issue: the target variable spans a wide range—from 0 to over 65,000—across only 381 apps, making accurate value prediction challenging.
 Once again, internal metrics failed to provide reliable regression performance, prompting us to reframe the problem as a classification task.